-In order to meet the registration requirements, set down in the Teaching Council [Registration] Regulations in respect of the curricular subject of Physics an applicant must meet all of the following criteria:
+In order to meet the registration requirements, set down in the Teaching Council [Registration] Regulations in respect of the curricular subject of Mathematics an applicant must meet all of the following criteria:

-- 1. a) Applicants must hold a degree-level qualification, with Physics studied up to and including third-year level or higher (or modular equivalent). - b) The qualifying degree must be equivalent to at least Level 8 on the National Framework of Qualifications (NFQ) and with a minimum pass result in all examinations pertinent to the subject of Physics. - c) The qualifying degree must carry at least 180 ECTS (European Credit Transfer System) credits (or equivalent) with the specific study of Physics comprising at least 60 ECTS credits (or equivalent). - 2.
-The study of Physics during the qualification must show that the holder has acquired sufficient knowledge, skills and understanding to teach the Physics syllabus/specification to the highest level in post- primary education (see www.curriculumonline.ie).
+- 1. (a) Applicants must hold a degree-level qualification, with Mathematics studied up to and including third-year level or higher (or modular equivalent). - (b) The qualifying degree must be equivalent to at least Level 8 on the National Framework of Qualifications (NFQ) and with a minimum pass result in all examinations pertinent to the subject of Mathematics. - (c) The qualifying degree must carry at least 180 ECTS (European Credit Transfer System) credits (or equivalent) with the specific study of Mathematics comprising at least 60 ECTS credits (or equivalent). - 2.
+The study of Mathematics during the qualification must show that the holder has acquired sufficient knowledge, skills and understanding to teach the Mathematics syllabus/specification to the highest level in post- primary education (see www.curriculumonline.ie).

-To meet this requirement the degree must include the study of at least five of the following areas:
+To meet this requirement the degree must include the study of all of the following